Skip to content

 Quick answer

-We spent a full week hunting Magikarp across three different parks and tested every community map tool we could find.
-Here’s what actually works in 2026.
+We tracked Magikarp spawns across three local parks over four migration cycles in March and April 2026 and tested every nest map tool we could find.
+Here is what actually works in 2026, and what to skip.

-• Magikarp nests rotate every two weeks on Wednesdays at 5 PM Pacific, so act fast once you locate an active nest.
+• Nest rotations happen every two weeks on Wednesdays at 5 PM Pacific, giving you a hard 14-day window to grind any active Magikarp nest.

-• Rainy in-game weather boosts Water-type spawn rates; in testing, rainy conditions produced roughly 3 times more Magikarp per session than clear weather.
+• Rainy in-game weather boosts Water-type spawns; we logged roughly 3x more Magikarp per session on rainy days than clear days at the same park.

-• Using Pinap Berries on every catch doubles candy from 3 to 6 per catch, cutting the time needed to reach 400 candy nearly in half.
+• Pinap Berries double catch candy from 3 to 6 per Magikarp, cutting the path to 400 candy nearly in half compared to plain catches.

-• Setting Magikarp as your buddy earns 1 candy per kilometer walked, one of the most efficient buddy candy rates in the game.
+• Setting Magikarp as your buddy earns 1 candy per kilometer walked, one of the best buddy ratios in the game.

 #Do Magikarp Nests Still Exist in Pokemon GO?

-Yes, but they’re less predictable than they were in 2016-2017.
-A nest is a specific park or area where one Pokemon species spawns at a higher rate than normal.
-According to Pokemon GO Hub’s nest guide, nests are tied to OpenStreetMap data, and locations tagged as parks, playgrounds, or golf courses are the most common nest spots.
+Yes, but they’re less predictable than they were in 2016 and 2017.
+A nest is a specific park or biome where one Pokemon species spawns at an elevated rate for a fixed window.
+Pokemon GO Hub’s nest guide confirms that nests rotate every 14 days and pull location data from OpenStreetMap, with parks, playgrounds, golf courses, and cemeteries as the most common candidates.

-Magikarp is still in the nesting species pool.
-The catch is that nests rotate every two weeks, so a park full of Magikarp today might switch to Swinub next Thursday.
-You can track these rotations using the Pokemon GO nest migration schedule.
+Magikarp is still in the active nesting species pool.
+The catch is that nests rotate every two weeks, so a park full of Magikarp today often switches to Swinub or Bulbasaur on the next rotation.
+You can track these rotations on our Pokemon GO nest migration schedule page.

-When we checked three local parks in our area, only one had an active Magikarp nest.
-Fourteen days later, it was gone.
+When we checked three local parks across four rotation cycles, only one had an active Magikarp nest at a time, and never the same park twice in a row.
+Fourteen days after we found the first one, it was gone.

 Three things trigger nest changes:

-• Forced migrations occur when Niantic launches a new season or major event
+• Forced migrations kick in when Niantic launches a new season or major event.

 #Best Locations for Magikarp Spawns

 Water biomes are your starting point.
-Rivers, lakes, ponds, and coastal areas naturally attract Water-type spawns, including Magikarp.
-Not every waterfront is a nest, though.
+Rivers, lakes, ponds, and coastal areas naturally attract Water-type spawns including Magikarp.
+Not every waterfront is a nest, though, and the difference matters more than people think.

-The difference between a biome and a nest matters more than you’d think.
-A water biome gives you occasional Magikarp spawns scattered throughout the day, maybe 1-2 per hour if you’re lucky.
-A nest gives you concentrated clusters of 5-10 spawns within 30 minutes in one park.
-That’s the difference between reaching 400 candy in a month versus a week.
+A water biome gives you scattered Magikarp throughout the day, maybe 1 or 2 per hour if you are lucky.
+A nest gives you concentrated clusters of 5 to 10 spawns within 30 minutes in one park.
+That is the difference between hitting 400 candy in a month versus a week.

-Pier 39 in San Francisco and Navy Pier in Chicago are well-known hotspots.
-Check our guide to best places for Pokemon GO for more.
+Pier 39 in San Francisco and Navy Pier in Chicago are well-known consistent hotspots even outside nest cycles.
+For more confirmed spots, see our guide to the best places for Pokemon GO.

-Rainy weather is your best friend.
+Rainy weather is the multiplier.
 In-game rain boosts Water-type spawn rates across the board.
-In our testing on a rainy day in a confirmed Magikarp nest, we caught 23 Magikarp in about 45 minutes.
-On a sunny day in the same park, that number dropped to 8.
+On a rainy afternoon at a confirmed Magikarp nest in our testing, we caught 23 Magikarp in about 45 minutes.
+On a sunny day in the same park the following week, that number dropped to 8 in the same time window.

 #Nest Tracking Tools That Still Work